[Glossary of terms]

 [Transmission of personal data to third countries]

 processing of data to a third country shall be based on a decision of the European

-If no decision of the European Commission on the adequate level of protection of personal data has been issued with regard to a given third country, then the transfer to that third country shall be subject to the provision of adequate safeguards as referred to in Article 46(2) of the
+2. If no decision of the European Commission on the adequate level of protection of personal data has been issued with regard to a given third country, then the transfer to that third country shall be subject to the provision of adequate safeguards as referred to in Article 46(2) of the

 Economic Area includes all countries of the European Union and the countries of the

 transfer personal data to a third country.
 The legal basis for such transfer shall be the

 [Rights of personal data subjects]